valboz/RTModel/docs/Satellite.md

 ## Ephemerides tables

-In order to exploit satellite observations, we need satellite ephemerides covering the observation period. `RTModel` conforms to `VBBinaryLensing` standard, using ephemerides of the satellite in the format given by the [NASA Horizons system](http://ssd.jpl.nasa.gov/horizons.cgi).
+In order to exploit satellite observations, we need satellite ephemerides covering the observation period. `RTModel` conforms to `VBMicrolensing` standard, using ephemerides of the satellite in the format given by the [NASA Horizons system](http://ssd.jpl.nasa.gov/horizons.cgi).

 In particular, we assume five columns:
 - JD